dotnet/runtime/docs/design/features/globalization-icu-wasm.md

   ./build.sh /p:TargetOS=Android /p:TargetArchitecture=x64 /p:IcuTracing=true
   ```

 Output from both builds will be located in subdirectories of `artifacts/bin`.
-Copy the generated `.dat` files to a suitable location and provide the  path to it in the `.csproj`, e.g.:
+Copy the generated `.dat` files to your project location and provide the path to it in the `.csproj`, e.g.:

 ```xml
 <!-- relative path -->